Zeeico/SeniorDesign/notebooks/Dhruv/README.md

 - Fixing capacitor library details in Altium.
 - Implemented relay control and logic level shifter to command the enable pin for our DC/DC control chip.

+### 3/10/24 ###

+- Finishing up schematics for controller board.
+Making engineering decision about MCU debug connection protocol - SWD vs JTAG.
+Decided to implement both on the board: SWD is better understood, and we have experience with it.
+However, JTAG has additional debugging features that could be helpful to us during the testing phase.
+Since implementing one does not impact the other, and we are under no physical constraints, we chose to implement both.
+In the event that our JTAG implementation fails, we can rest assured that we will not have to go through the tedious process of a board revision and re-manufacturing.
+- Constructing BOMs for the boards, and completing purchasing requests.